afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 You will soon discover that Swift (As of now, version 5.3) does not support property wrappers in Protocol declarations, and marking a property as @Published in a protocol will throw an error.

 ## The Problem
-To explain the issue, we will use a Playground to write a quick demo app using Combine and SwiftUI and following the MVVM pattern.
+To explain the issue, we will use a Playground to write a quick demo app using Combine and SwiftUI, following the MVVM pattern.
 It will consist of three components

 ### AnimalGenerator
 This is our Model.
 It holds a list of animal names and has has a method to publish one random animal name via a Publisher.  *(@Published private(set) var name)*